-- Engineering and science faculty, staff, and graduate students with technological inventions or ideas they want to bring to market
+- Healthcare, engineering and science faculty, staff, and graduate students with technological inventions or ideas they want to bring to market

-- Understand the commercialization process for bringing new technologies to market
+- Understand the commercialization process for bringing innovative technologies (medical and beyond) to market

-- Learn how to validate the market potential and value of an invention through research
+- Validate the market potential and value of an invention through research

-- Become familiar with the process of creating a viable business model
+- Build valuable enterprise skills and become familiar with the process of creating a viable business model

 - Discover commercial grant funding opportunities, e.g. the Small Business Innovation Grant (SBIR) and the Maryland Innovation Initiative (MII)